alexdean201/TestScoreGuide/scores/grade9ela.md

 		</div>
 		<div id="reading-above" class="std">
 			<p class="hide">Above Standard</p>
-			<p>The student demonstrates a thorough ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories, plays, poems, and science fiction) of high complexity. </p>
+			<p>The student demonstrates a thorough ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories; plays; poems; drama; nonfiction; and eighteenth, nineteenth, and early twentieth century works of American literature) of high complexity. </p>
 		</div>
 		<div id="reading-near" class="std">
 			<p class="hide">At or Near Standard</p>
-			<p>The student demonstrates some ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories, plays, poems, and science fiction) of moderate complexity. </p>
+			<p>The student demonstrates some ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories; plays; poems; drama; nonfiction; and eighteenth, nineteenth, and early twentieth century works of American literature) of moderate complexity.</p>
 		</div>
 		<div id="reading-below" class="std">
 			<p class="hide">Below Standard</p>
-			<p>The student does not yet demonstrate an ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories, plays, poems, and science fiction) of moderate complexity. </p>
+			<p>The student does not yet demonstrate an ability to read closely and analytically to understand a range of informational texts (e.g., biographies; articles; and other writing covering disciplines like science, social studies, and technical topics) and literary texts (e.g., stories; plays; poems; drama, nonfiction; and eighteenth, nineteenth, and early twentieth century works of American literature) of moderate complexity.</p>
 		</div>
 	</div>
 	<div class="clear"></div>